hww/varp_oscilloscope/README.md

 ## Getting Stated

  VARP Oscilloscope are small, easy to use Unity asset, that you can use to record and analyze values modifyed by script, physcis or animation in real time.
-The oscilloscopes have four-channels but can be extended to 8 without additional proggraming.
+The oscilloscopes have four-channels but can be extended to 8 without additional programing.
 In addition to the list of general features, this section covers the following topics:

 - How to add asset to your project